 Talking about social-distancing, the cafe would like customers to understand and act responsibility for the community.

-There is a limit of a maximum of 12 persons consuming in the shop at any one time; while a maximum of 3 persons are allowed in the queue on designated markings.
+There is a limit of the number of persons consuming in the shop at any one time; while a maximum of 3 persons are allowed in the queue on designated markings.

 Customers also have to respect the 1 metre spacing (at least); while in the shop contactless payment is highly recommended.